cwendorf/Sourcebook/EASI/data-analysis/posthocs.md

 ### Obtaining Inferential Statistics

-Get all pairwise mean difference and their confidence intervals while adjusting them for multiple comparisons.
+2. Type the following to get all pairwise mean difference and their confidence intervals while adjusting them for multiple comparisons.

 ```{r}
 (Outcome~Factor) |> estimatePosthoc()
 ```

-Test all pairwise mean differences for statistical significance while adjusting them for multiple comparisons.
+3. Type the following to test all pairwise mean differences for statistical significance while adjusting them for multiple comparisons.

 ```{r}
 (Outcome~Factor) |> testPosthoc()
 ```

-Get standardized mean differences for all pairwise comparisons.
+4. Type the following to get standardized mean differences for all pairwise comparisons.

 ```{r}
 (Outcome~Factor) |> standardizePosthoc()